 Homeowners and commercial property owners at risk of chronic inundation would start to see serious financial losses.
 In turn, these communities would experience a severe tax base erosion due to the decline in property values.

 With the vanishing property taxes racing against the ever-increasing cost of regular flood response, funding for infrastructure and crucial local services (think roads, schools, and police) would quickly evaporate.

 Several experts have warned that we would see a U.S. housing market crash worse than the 2007-2008 financial crisis, due to the devastation of coastal real estate values caused by rising sea levels and flooding.
 Many residents in these areas will not be able to pay for the repairs on their properties which could lead to banks foreclosing many properties.

 Former head of the Federal Housing Administration, Edward Golding commented, “all of a sudden we’re going to reach a tipping point and no one will touch these mortgages.
 At some point it becomes undesirable risk and people start pulling out from entire regions.”

-What Americans Can Do to Combat the Risk
+What Americans Can Do to Combat the Risks of Sea Level Rising

 The thing is, it’s not like we haven’t been alerted to the problem, and we’ve had plenty of time to find a proactive solution.
 In 2016, Freddie Mac released an article warning that the housing market wasn’t prepared for the coastal real estate bubble burst rising seas would cause.